Jim Parsons: 2003–2006: Early roles

-Breakthrough role in The Big Bang Theory
+2007–2019: The Big Bang Theory and theatre roles

 Parsons has estimated that he auditioned for between 15 and 30 television pilots, but on many of the occasions when he was cast, the show failed to find a television network willing to purchase it.
 The exception came with The Big Bang Theory.
 After reading the pilot script, Parsons felt that the role of Sheldon Cooper would be a very good fit for him.
 Although he did not feel any sort of relationship with the character, he was enchanted by the dialogue structure, the way the writers "brilliantly use those words that most of us don't recognize to create that rhythm, and the rhythm got me.
 It was the chance to dance through that dialogue and in a lot of ways still is."

-In his audition, Parsons so impressed series creator Chuck Lorre that Lorre insisted on a second audition to see if Parsons could replicate the performance.
-Parsons was cast as Sheldon Cooper, a physicist with social apathy who frequently belittles his friends and the waitress who lives across the hall.
+In his audition, Parsons impressed series creator Chuck Lorre, who insisted on a second audition to see if Parsons could replicate the performance.
+Parsons was cast as Sheldon Cooper, a physicist with social apathy who frequently belittles his friends.
 The role required Parsons to "rattle off line after line of tightly composed, rhythmic dialogue, as well as then do something with his face or body during the silence that follows."
 Parsons credits his University of San Diego training with giving him the tools to break down Sheldon's lines.